MailBeez/mailbeez-documentation/pages/03.documentation/09.dashboardbeez/default.en.md

 #  cache_enable: false
 #  last_modified: true
 ---

-### Chapter 5
+### Chapter 7

-# Reports
+# Dashboard modules

-the tab "reports" is grouping - well - report modules
+Configure your personal MailBeez dashboard to have the most relevant data at your fingertips!